mrpelletier/DataViz-Python/README.md

-# Data Visualization with Python
+## Data Visualization with Python

-In this repository, I use a combination of matplotlib, numPy and pandas to visualize a couple different datasets and portray a less complex story.
+<i>In this repository, I use a combination of matplotlib, numPy and pandas to visualize a couple different datasets and portray a less complex story.</i>